timsutton/osx-vm-templates/README.md

 -- Done.
 Built image is located at out/OSX_InstallESD_10.8.4_12E55.dmg.
 Add this iso and its checksum to your template.
 ```

+#### Clone this repository

+The `prepare_iso.sh` script needs the `support` directory and its content.
+In other words, the easiest way to run the script is after cloning this repository.

+#### Snow Leopard

+The `prepare_iso.sh` script depends on `pkgbuild` utility.
+As `pkgbuild` is not installed on Snow Leopard (contrary to the later OS X), you need to install XCode 3.2.6 which includes it.

 ## Use with Packer

 The path and checksum can now be added to your Packer template or provided as [user variables](http://www.packer.io/docs/templates/user-variables.html).
 The `packer` directory contains a template that can be used with the `vmware-iso` and `virtualbox-iso` builders.
 The `veewee` directory contains a definition, though as mentioned above it is not currently being maintained.